 A pair of glasses that function as an autonomous vehicle

-Designed by Hugh Johnston, Swimsight “thinks” almost like an autonomous vehicle that draws lane lines and calculates the user's position.
-In fact, it is not just a tool that replaces an assistant: it can even become a training mechanism.
-By perfecting timing and latency times (no longer a warning but a much more immediate tactile feedback), visually impaired swimmers can push their performance to the max.
+Designed by Hugh Johnston, Swimsight "thinks" almost like an autonomous vehicle that tracks lane lines and calculates the user's position.
+In fact it is not just a tool that replaces an assistant: it can even become a training mechanism.
+By perfecting the timing and latency times (no longer a warning but a much more immediate tactile feedback), visually impaired swimmers can push their performance to the maximum.